Kitware/ParaView/Web/Documentation/guides/apache_setup/README.md

     AddHandler mod_python .py
     PythonHandler mod_python.publisher

-The configuration for the proxy is held in proxy.json, that looks like this:
+The configuration for the proxy is held in proxy.json.
+It looks like this:

     {
       "loggingConfiguration": "/home/pvw/proxy/logging.json",